ItaiAllouche/minimalPairsLexicalStress/README.md

   Official repository of the paper
   </h2>

-  **A reproducible demo of lexical-stress classification and LRP-based interpretation**

 ***What Does Lexical Stress Look Like?***

 *Itai Allouche, Itay Asael, Rotem Rousso, Vered Dassa, Ann Bradlow Matt Goldrick and Yossi Keshet*